- How is breast cancer treated?

 Rare, but more serious side effects are also possible.
 These drugs can increase the risk of developing cancers of the uterus (endometrial cancer and uterine sarcoma) in women who have gone through menopause.
 Tell your doctor right away about any unusual vaginal bleeding (a common symptom of both of these cancers).
 Most uterine bleeding is not from cancer, but this symptom always needs prompt attention.

 Depending on a woman's menopausal status, tamoxifen can have different effects on the bones.
 In pre-menopausal women, tamoxifen can cause some bone thinning, but in post-menopausal women it is often good for bone strength.
-The effects of toremifene on bones are less clear.

 - Tamoxifen for 2 to 3 years, followed by an aromatase inhibitor (AI) to complete 5 years of treatment